intelsdi-x/swan/experiments/memcached-sensitivity-profile/docs/run_experiment.md

 Experiment must be run by privileged user, so that it can set isolation to workloads.
 When the experiment is run, an [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier) like `5df7fa72-add4-44a2-67fa-31668bcafe81` is shown.
 It will be the identifier for this experiment and the key to retrieve the experiment data.

-## Swan Flags
+## Sensitivity Profile Experiment Configuration

-Swan exposes a multitude of flags for fine grained experiment control.
+Swan exposes a multitude of configuration flags for fine grained experiment control.
 To list all flags, plese run `memcached-sensitivity-profile -config-dump`.
 Dumped config can be later used to run experiment.

 ```bash
 sudo ./memcached-sensitivity-profile -config-dump > config.ini
 sudo ./memcached-sensitivity-profile -config config.ini # Config supplied to experiment.
 ```

-Quick Start configuration is in the next section.

-An example config dump is located in [Config Dump Example](config_dump_example.md).
-To facilitate experiment instrumentation, the most important Swan are listed in [Swan Flags](swan_flags.md) page.
-Flags required for running Experiment in Kubernetes mode are in [Kubernetes Flags](swan_flags.md#Kubernetes-Flags) section.

 ## Quick Start Configuration

+In this section

 Below is an example configuration using environment variables to set up the experiment where the machines are configured in the following topology: